nmb10/sorat_translations/README.md

 Create PR

-Note: fixing existing translations or adding new translations does not require image or gif, but for new english terms adding, the image/gif is a must.
+Note: fixing existing translations or adding new translations does not require image or gif, but for new english terms, the image/gif is a must.